rafaelurrutiasilva/Proxmox_on_Nuc/README.md

 <br>

 ## Acknowledgments
-We would like to thank <a href=https://github.com/rafaelurrutiasilva>Rafael Urrutia</a> for his continuous support and guidance and the ITI team at SMHI Norrköping.
+We would like to thank <a href=https://github.com/rafaelurrutiasilva>Rafael Urrutia</a> for his continuous support and guidance, And then the skilled network technichians <a href=https://github.com/robertbrokull>Robert Brokull</a>, <a href=https://github.com/marcusjehrlander>Marcus Jehrlander</a>, Martin Lennartsson, and the ITI team at SMHI Norrköping.
 <br>

 ## References